mbaumer/us_hep_funding/docs/_states/CO.md

 [CO-01](#CO-01)  [CO-02](#CO-02)  [CO-03](#CO-03)  [CO-04](#CO-04)  [CO-05](#CO-05)  [CO-06](#CO-06)  [CO-07](#CO-07)

 # CO -- Sen. Michael Bennet (D) and  Sen. Cory Gardner (R)
+## Committees
+Michael Bennet is not on any of our key committees

+Cory Gardner is the #13 Republican on the Senate Committee on Commerce, Science, and Transportation

+Cory Gardner is the #7 Republican on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 In the past 5 years, this state has received: